New Zealand votes to legalize euthanasia but not marijuana

 The “No” vote on marijuana was much closer, with 53% voting against legalizing the drug for recreational use and 46% voting in favor.
 That left open a slight chance the measure could still pass once all special votes were counted next week, although it would require a huge swing.

+The two referendums represented significant potential changes to New Zealand’s social fabric, although the campaigns for each ended up getting overshadowed somewhat by the coronavirus pandemic and a parallel political race, in which Prime Minister Jacinda Ardern and her liberal Labour Party won a second term in a landslide.

-In past elections, special votes — which include those cast by overseas voters — have tended to be more liberal than general votes, giving proponents of marijuana legalization some hope the measure could still pass.
+In past elections, special votes — which include those cast by overseas voters — have tended to track more liberal than general votes, giving proponents of marijuana legalization some hope the measure could still pass.

-Proponents of marijuana legalization were frustrated that popular Prime Minister Jacinda Ardern wouldn’t reveal how she intended to vote ahead the Oct.
-17 ballot, saying she wanted to leave the decision to New Zealanders.
+Proponents of legalizing the drug were frustrated that Ardern wouldn’t reveal how she intended to vote ahead the Oct.
+17 ballot.
+Many believed an endorsement by Ardern could have boosted support for the measure, but she said she wanted to leave the decision to New Zealanders.
 Ardern said Friday after the results were released that she had voted in favor of both referendums.

 Conservative lawmaker Nick Smith, from the opposition National Party, welcomed the preliminary marijuana result.